eugene4545/job-scraper/README.md

 # Output
-The notebook will save the scraped job data into a CSV file named `United_States_Frontend_Developer.csv` in the same directory.
+The notebook will save the scraped job data into a CSV file named `United_States_Frontend_Developer.csv` in the same directory.You can customize the job title and location within the notebook to search for different roles in different locations.

 # Notes
 -  The script is designed to handle rate limiting by LinkedIn by checking the response status and waiting if necessary.